Château de Grosbois: History

 It was confiscated as national property on the French Revolution and sold on 9 November 1797 to Barras, known as 'the king of the Directory'.
 After 18 brumaire, Barras was exiled to Belgium and sold the château, in 1801, to général Moreau.
-In 1804, after Moreau's arrest, Napoleon I bought the château via Fouché and in 1805 granted it to maréchal Berthier, prince of Wagram.
+In 1804, after Moreau's arrest, Napoleon bought the château via Fouché and in 1805 granted it to maréchal Berthier, prince of Wagram.
 Berthier spent much money embellishing it, expanding the library, the galerie des Batailles, the salon de l'Empereur and the salon des Huissiers.
 He also built two more pavilions and the entrance gate across the road.
 He enlarged the estate to make it the best hunting-ground in the French Empire and gave grand festivals there.
 His son Napoléon Berthier expanded the library, which included over 3,000 works.

 On August 1, 1914, Alexander Louis Philippe Marie Berthier, the 4th Prince of Wagram, left Grosbois to his sister, Elisabeth Berthier de Wagram, Princesse de la Tour d’Auvergne, before leaving for the army.
 He died April 30, 1918, from battle wounds.
 He was unmarried and was the last Prince of Wagram.
+The 2nd, the 3rd and the 4th Prince of Wagram are buried at Grosbois Castle.

 During the war, Grosbois Castle served as a hospital for the Red Cross with 30 beds.
 Army troops were also quartered by the hundreds in the castle.
 Elisabeth Berthier de Wagram was the last owner of the line of Berthier.
 She died in 1960.
 Due to taxes, upkeep and other financial reasons, the property was sold in 1962 to René Ballière, president of the Société d’encouragement à l’élevage du cheval français, who bought the estate to set up a training centre for racehorses.